-In common with other common law countries, the more developed general collective redress mechanisms are used almost exclusively to claim compensation on behalf of a dispersed group of victims.
+In common with other common law countries, the more developed general collective redress mechanisms are used in England and Wales almost exclusively to claim compensation on behalf of a dispersed group of victims.
 The general mechanisms described under paras. (a) to (c) of this section are used to claim compensation (damages).

 However, some non-compensatory mechanisms have been used to obtain redress -in particular for consumers:

 - a declaratory judgment may be applied for in order to obtaina definitive ruling that a trading practice is unlawful.
 For example in Office of Fair Trading v Abbey National plc ( UKSC 6) the main UK

 - designated public authorities may also apply for injunctions to protect the interests of consumers - (see section III B)